UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 Complete the schedule strictly in the above sequence from `S01` to `S10`.

-> [!NOTE]
 > Unlike previous experiments, this experiment will run from warmest to coldest temperatures.

-> [!WARNING]
-> Ensure batteries are dry after being in the water bath before placing in the ETC, and avoid water intruding into the cell's venting cap at the top of the battery.
+Ensure batteries are dry after being in the water bath before placing in the ETC, and avoid water intruding into the cell's venting cap at the top of the battery.

 It is acceptable to remotely turn off the ETC and wait, for a maximum of 2 days, before starting discharge tests when the scheduled end time is outside working hours.